Download a FREE E-Book with 20 Easy Weeknight Dinners

 Reheat in an oven safe baking dish at 325 for 10 minutes or so, until warmed through.
 Serve with some of the leftover au jus.

-Check out these other One Pan Meal Recipes
+Check out these other cozy dinner recipes

 • Short Rib Ragu